-Another significant consideration is to direct housing development towards transport routes so that residents can have easy access to public transport, employment and social amenities.
-A housing development initiative intended to achieve this is the Voortrekker Road corridor integration zone (VRCIZ), directly linking the Bellville and Cape Town central business districts.
-This includes an efficient, multimodal public transport network (including road, rail, taxi and bus), the highest number of tertiary institutions in relation to the rest of Cape Town, abundant social facilities, a diverse range of land uses, and opportunities for taking up latent land use rights.
+Another significant consideration is to direct housing development towards transport routes and local precincts so that residents can have easy access to public transport, employment and social amenities.
+By way of example, a housing development initiative intended to achieve this is the Southern Corridor and Voortrekker Road corridor integration zone (VRCIZ), directly linking the Bellville and Cape Town central business districts.
+This includes an efficient, multimodal public transport network (including road, rail, taxi and bus), the highest number of tertiary institutions in relation to the rest of Cape Town, abundant social facilities, a diverse range of land uses, a good infrastructure foundation, and opportunities for taking up latent land use rights.